Civil Union Amendment Act, 2020

 In May 2017, MP Deidre Carter asked Minister of Home Affairs Hlengiwe Mkhize whether she would be willing to introduce legislation to repeal the objection provisions from the Civil Union Act.
 Mkhize opposed, saying that "the Civil Union Act is clear in that marriage officers will not be compelled to solemnise such civil unions".
 She reiterated Gigaba's statement about sensitising marriage officers.

 In January 2018, Carter introduced the Civil Union Amendment Bill to repeal the objection provisions.
 She quoted Chapter 10 of the South African Constitution, which states that "services must be provided impartially, fairly, equitably and without bias", when lodging the bill with the Office of the Speaker of the National Assembly.
 Carter presented her bill to the Portfolio Committee on Home Affairs on 15 August.
 Later that day, all four major political parties (the African National Congress, the Democratic Alliance, the Economic Freedom Fighters, and the Inkatha Freedom Party) announced their support for the bill.
-Supporters of the bill have pointed to a number of same-sex couples who were turned away when applying to marry, including a high-profile case of a couple in Tongaat, KwaZulu-Natal who were called derogoratory names when turned away.
+Supporters of the bill have pointed to a number of same-sex couples who were turned away when applying to marry, including a high-profile case of a couple in oThongathi, KwaZulu-Natal who were called derogoratory names when turned away.

 In November 2018, the Portfolio Committee on Home Affairs unanimously accepted the bill with some amendments.
 One of these amendments allows officials who previously did not marry same-sex couples to continue doing so for two years.
 This would give the Ministry of Home Affairs time to implement the new policy.
 New officials, however, cannot opt out at all for any time.
 If a branch has an official opting out for the two-year period, they must have another official available who can perform the marriage.
 The bill passed the National Assembly on 6 December 2018, with support from all parties expect for the African Christian Democratic Party, the National Freedom Party and the African Independent Congress.
 The National Council of Provinces approved the legislation on 1 July 2020 by a 33–5 vote.
 It was signed into law by President Cyril Ramaphosa on 22 October 2020.